 Explore equity too

-If you don’t want to sell a stake in your business, you may prefer to choose a loan.
-But if your business is ready for further investment, then Equity finance may be for you.
+If you don’t want to sell a stake in your business, you may prefer a loan.
+But if your business is ready for further investment, equity finance may be for you.

-With so much to keep you busy when running a small company, keeping on top of your business credit score may never have seemed a high priority.
+With so much to keep you busy when running a small company, staying on top of your business credit score may never have seemed a high priority.
 But it’s a key component of your business’ DNA.